joshhornby/joshhornby.github.io/_drafts/2025-12-03-working-with-pms.md

 Neither view is complete.
 The best PM-Tech Lead partnerships I've seen treat this gap as a feature, not a bug.
 You're not supposed to agree on everything.
 You're supposed to bring different perspectives and hash it out until you land on something better than either of you would reach alone.

 That takes trust.
 Trust takes time.
 And time takes showing up, being honest about trade-offs, and occasionally admitting you got it wrong.

-The teams that ship well aren't the ones with the smoothest processes.
-They're the ones where the Tech Lead and PM actually like working together.